hecomi/uREPL/README.md

 Others
 ------
-- Support World Space GUI.
+- World Space GUI
   - Set the `Render Mode` of the `Canvas` component as `World Space`.
+- Multiple GUI
+  - You can locate multiple GUIs in a scene.
+- Builds
+  - Almost all functions are available even for builds.

 TODOs